 Once you're back at the main screen, you should see your newly created trigger.
 Make sure you click the Apply button to save those settings.

 4B.
 (Alternative) Add the Trading Partner File Upload trigger action

 If you already have an existing SFTP trading partner, you can use Trading Partner File Upload instead of SFTP File Upload for your trigger action.
 Using a trading partner entity offers significant benefits.

 Read the article Preparing Trading Partner Servers For SFTP Automation to understand their advantages as well as to learn how to set up a trading partner for SFTP.

 5B.
 Enter the necessary trigger action parameters

 Because this is a trading partner-based trigger action, there's no need to specify the hostname, port number, username, and password.
 Just select the trading partner from the drop-down list and then specify the local file and remote directory.
 See section 5 above for brief descriptions of these parameters.

 Again, when you get back to the main screen, don't forget to click the Apply button.

 That's it.
 Easy as pie.
 All files that will be uploaded to this server via FTP will be automatically forwarded to the remote SFTP server.

-Want to try this out yourself?
+Want to try forwarding FTP to SFTP yourself?
 Download a free, fully-functional evaluation edition of JSCAPE MFT Server now.